abond936/My-Journal/docs/PROJECTnew.md

 - Rate limiting
 - Error handling
 - Caching strategy
-et's relook at the image integration plan and features based on what we learned today.
-We went in with one perspective and we likely have a different one than we do now.
-We established the ability to access one drive folders.
-To simplify, we focused on only one album and not dynamically on all of them.
-We impllemented a photpicker that referenced one directory.
-Eventually the photoicker will have to have navigation through directories or albums to get to images.
-We added an entry cover page in the edit page and connected the photo picker to select a photo, and display the phot with the ability to change or remove it.
-We coonected the photopicker to the rich text editor and can insert a photo, but we have yet to be able to edite the size, alignment, aspectt ration and caption that we desire.
-This has proven to be a significant hurdle so far.
-Based on this, what have we learned that we didnt know this morning and should we update our implemntatio plan?
-There are somethings that I did nt completely follow as to how you handled the images from location in the directory to usage of them.
-Can you explain that also?
-Not in the doc yet.

-Let me first explain the image handling flow we implemented today, then discuss what we learned and how it should affect our implementation plan.
-Current Image Handling Flow:
-Source to Display:
+- Sourcing photos from OneDrive
+- Limited to one hard-coded folder.
+- Implemented a photpicker that referenced one directory.
+   - Navigate through directories or albums to get to images.
+- Cover page in the edit page, photo picker to select a photo
+   - Change or remove it.
+- Photopicker embedded in rich text editor to insert a photo
+- Size, align, apect ratio and caption of image.
-We start with photos in a OneDrive folder (currently hardcoded to one album) The API endpoint (/api/photos/albums) reads this folder and creates metadata for each photo This metadata includes paths, URLs, and basic photo information The PhotoPicker component displays these photos using the metadata Selection to Usage:
+- API endpoint (/api/photos/albums) reads this folder and creates metadata for each photo
+   - Metadata includes paths, URLs, and basic photo information The PhotoPicker component displays these photos using the metadata
-When a photo is selected in the PhotoPicker, we create a PhotoMetadata object For cover photos: This metadata is stored directly in the entry's coverPhoto field For embedded photos: The metadata is used to create an image element in the rich text editor Current Limitations:
+   - create a PhotoMetadata object
+   For cover photos: This metadata is stored directly in the entry's coverPhoto field For embedded photos: The metadata is used to create an image element in the rich text editor
-We're only handling one album instead of navigating through the album structure The photo metadata persistence isn't working correctly (photos disappear after edit) We haven't implemented the image editing features (size, alignment, etc.)
-What We Learned Today:
-Technical Insights:
-The separation between photo storage (OneDrive) and photo usage (entries) is more complex than initially thought We need two different metadata models: one for browsing (AlbumPhotoMetadata) and one for usage (PhotoMetadata) The rich text editor's image handling needs significant customization for our needs Implementation Challenges:
+- Separation between photo storage (OneDrive) and photo usage (entries) is more complex than initially thought We need two different metadata models: one for browsing (AlbumPhotoMetadata) and one for usage (PhotoMetadata) New Requirements:
-The 500 error we're seeing suggests our server-side file handling needs work Photo persistence requires careful handling of metadata between the editor and the database The rich text editor's image handling is more limited than we expected New Requirements:
-We need a proper album navigation system in the PhotoPicker We need to implement image editing features in the rich text editor We need to ensure photo metadata persists correctly Suggested Implementation Plan Updates:
+We need a proper album navigation system in the PhotoPicker

-Short Term:
+Medium Term:
-Fix the 500 error in the API endpoint
-Implement proper photo metadata persistence
-Add basic image editing features to the rich text editor Medium Term:
-Implement album navigation in the PhotoPicker
-Add advanced image editing features (size, alignment, aspect ratio) Implement proper photo caching and optimization
+Implement album navigation in the PhotoPicker Implement proper photo caching and optimization
 Long Term:
 Add support for multiple photo sources